johann-solo/om-go/site/content/blog/2017-02-04-loaded-nachos.md

 date: "2017-02-04 7:30:35 -0400"
 author: Joanne
 permalink: loaded-nachos
-image: FEB2017/loaded_nachos_1.jpg
+thumbnail: /img/FEB2017/loaded_nachos_1.jpg
-categories: blog
+categories: snacks
-tags:
+tags: Latin
-  - food
-excerpt: "<p>Game day or any day is a good  excuse to whip these up</p>"
+excerpt: Game day or any day is a good excuse to whip these up
 ---

 Let gets something out of the way right off the bat.
 Game day is not my thing at all.
 I'm not a fan of football.
 I don't get it and don't get the hype.
 I am more of a hockey and basketball fan probably because I also enjoyed playing those sports growing up and because my dad is a huge hockey fan.
 Anyways I do love game food.
 I love wings, nachos, dips, you name it!
 So any excuse to make or partake and I'm in.
 This year the Patriots are in the super bowl and my brother in law is a huge fan.
 We were invited to his place to watch and also enjoy a little munchkin loving time with my niece and nephew.
 That's what I'm most excited for plus the food.